nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 ## Learning from Everything

-In OVASABI, both errors and successes are recognized, orchestrated, and valued.
+In Master by Ovasabi, both errors and successes are recognized, orchestrated, and valued.
 Every outcome—whether a breakthrough or a setback—contributes to the growth of the system and the community.

 - **Every outcome is valuable:** Successes move us forward, but errors become sources of learning, improvement, and even recognition.
 - **Transparency and growth are built-in:** Graceful error handling and visible orchestration turn mistakes into opportunities for help, adaptation, and collective progress.